Doncaster East, Victoria: Sport and Recreation

 Doncaster Rovers Soccer Club (not to be confused with the English club of the same name) are based in Doncaster East.
 Founded in 1967, the club currently plays in Football Federation Victoria State League 2 South-East.
 The club plays its home games at Anderson Park.

-The suburb also has an Australian Rules football team, The Doncaster East Sharks, competing in the Eastern Football League.
+The suburb also has an Australian Rules football team, the Doncaster East Lions, competing in the Eastern Football League.
 The Manningham Cricket Club plays at Rieschiecks Reserve and competes in the Eastern Cricket Association MacGibbon Shield.
 The East Doncaster Cricket Club plays at Zerbes Reserve and competes in the Eastern Cricket Association Dunstan Shield (Turf).